neoforged/Documentation/docs/datagen/loottables.md

 ### LootTable

-Loot tables are the base object and can be transformed into the required LootTable.Builder using `LootTable#lootTable`.
+Loot tables are the base object and can be transformed into the required `LootTable.Builder` using `LootTable#lootTable`.
 The loot table can be built with a list of pools (via `#withPool`) applied in the order they are specified along with functions (via `#apply`) to modify the resulting items of those pools.
 A specific random sequence instance (via `#setRandomSequence`) can also be specified.

 ### LootPool

-Loot pools represents a group to perform operations and can generate a  LootPool.Builder using `LootPool#lootPool`.
+Loot pools represents a group to perform operations and can generate a `LootPool.Builder` using `LootPool#lootPool`.
 Each loot pool can specify the entries (via `#add`) which define the operations in the pool, the conditions (via `#when`) which define if the operations in the pool should be performed, and functions (via `#apply`) to modify the resulting items of the entries.
 Each pool can be executed as many times as specified (via `#setRolls`).
 Additionally, bonus executions can be specified (via `#setBonusRolls`) which is modified by the luck of the executor.

 ### LootPoolEntryContainer

 Loot entries define the operations to occur when selected, typically generating items.
 Each entry has an associated, [registered] `LootPoolEntryType`.
-They also have their own associated builders which subtype LootPoolEntryContainer.Builder.
+They also have their own associated builders which subtype `LootPoolEntryContainer.Builder`.
 Multiple entries can execute at the same time (via `#append`) or sequentially until one fails (via `#then`).
 Additionally, entries can default to another entry on failure (via `#otherwise`).

 ### LootItemCondition

 Loot conditions define requirements which need to be met for some operation to execute.
 Each condition has an associated, [registered] `LootItemConditionType`.
-They also have their own associated builders which subtype `LootItemCondition.Builder`.
-Loot conditions can be specified such that all conditions must return true (via `#and`) only one must return true instead (via `#or`).
+They also have their own associated builders with subtype `LootItemCondition.Builder`.
+Loot conditions can be specified such that all conditions must return true (via `#and`, the default behavior), or that at least one condition must return true  (via `#or`).
 Additionally, the resulting output of a condition can be inverted (via `#invert`).

 ### LootItemFunction